vaibhav209/random-advice-generator/README.md

 ## Description

 This is a simple React app that generates random pieces of advice using an API.
-Every time you click the "Get Advice" button, the app fetches a new piece of advice and displays it on the screen.
+Every time you click the "NEXT" button, the app fetches a new piece of advice and displays it on the screen.

 ## Installation